nochtjs/nocht/docs/core/scheduler.md

 If `.tick` and `.ready` did nothing other than run the functions immediately, then the text would be `tick 1 ready 1 tick 2 ready 2`

 The text of your body will likely be `tick 1 ready 1 ready 2 tick 2`.
-[Check out this CodePen to see it in action.](https://codepen.io/gingerchew/pen/pomNQmq/1dc435f0edc97a9a2113a7607a472d3b?editors=0010)
+[Check out this CodePen to see it in action](https://codepen.io/gingerchew/pen/pomNQmq/1dc435f0edc97a9a2113a7607a472d3b?editors=0010).
+Why does this happen?

+There's two reasons for this:

+- 1. `.tick` and `.ready` are schedulers, that means they happen just after the JavaScript has run for a given context.
+- 2. Once a `.ready` queue has started, `.tick` will not run until the queue is empty.